 Research the company’s interview process on sites like glassdoor to find out how the interview may be structured.
 This information will not be available for all companies but we provide advice on how to excel in a general STEM interview format in this article.
 Possible formats include:

-- Group: Several candidates are gathered to discuss questions collaboratively whilst the interviewer assesses your communication
+• Group: Several candidates are gathered to discuss questions collaboratively whilst the interviewer assesses your communication skills

 Common STEM interview questions and how to answer them

-STEM interview questions can include questions to encourage you to reflect on your experiences and questions to assess your problem-solving abilities and knowledge.
-To prepare to answer interview questions, you should follow these three steps:
+STEM interview questions often include prompts to encourage reflection on your experiences, as well as questions designed to assess your problem-solving skills and technical knowledge.
+To effectively prepare for these questions, follow these three steps:

 Common interview questions in STEM include:

-2. For the questions you didn’t foresee, write a list of experiences to draw on and jot down as many things as you can think that you learnt from each
+2. For the questions you can’t foresee, write a list of experiences to draw on

 Common experiences you might be asked about in a STEM interview are:

-- Task: State the situation you were in and the provide details of the task at hand
+• Task: State the situation you were in and provide details of the task at hand.
+What was your responsibility?

-- Action: Explain how you acted appropriately in this scenario, detailing any difficulties you had to overcome and linking back to the question
+• Action: Explain how you acted appropriately in this scenario, detailing any difficulties you had to overcome and linking back to the question.
+Be specific about the steps you took.

 Questions to ask the interviewer